Rajarshi8/Rajarshi8/README.md

 ## Hi I am Rajarshi

-Pursuing Computer Science Engineering with Artificial Intelligence and Machine Learning from JIS College of Engineering
+I’m Rajarshi Bhowmik, a Computer Science and Engineering student specializing in AI and ML at JIS College of Engineering.
+Passionate about technology’s potential, I explore AI-driven solutions for real-world challenges, from predictive analytics to NLP.
+With a strong foundation in programming, data structures, and algorithms, I’m eager to innovate and make an impact

 ## 🌐 Socials: